 I would argue it is less suited to situations where you can’t control the environment so much and walking forwards and backwards to ‘zoom’ is not possible.
 The same could be said for all prime lenses to be fair, but indoors you can nearly always walk forward to get close enough and the limit is how far you can step backwards owing to the size of the room.
 In this situation you need something a little wider.

 I should also say I’m not a stranger to primes.
 I also use the Nikon 50mm 1.8G and the Sigma 105mm F2.8 DG HSM.
-The Nikon 85mm does not disappoint in comparison to these two, wide open it gives very good results, although I find I’m often stopping down to F2.2 to F2.8 to allow for a little focus inaccuracy on my part as my subjects move around.
-That said, the results at F1.8 and F2 are very impressive and when I nail the focus, very sharp and with good contrast, even when shooting directly into the light.
+The Nikon 85mm does not disappoint in comparison to these two, wide open it gives very good results.
+I do find I often need to stop down to F2.2 to F2.8 but this is more to allow for a little focus inaccuracy on my part as my subjects move around.
+That said, the results at F1.8 and F2 are very impressive and when I nail the focus, very sharp.

 I’m a big fan of the Nikon 50mm F1.8G as I was its predecessor, the 50mm 1.8D.
 I often use the 50mm for images of the bride getting ready, family groups and where I want a shallow depth of field but don’t have the distance to use the telephoto end of my 70-200.
 Compared to the 50mm the 85mm F1.8G is nearly twice the weight at 350g compared to 180G, a little wider and a little deeper.